danieljfarrell/pvtrace/README.md

 pvtrace was originally written to characterise the performance of Luminescent Solar Concentrators (LSC) and takes a Monte-Carlo approach to ray-tracing.
 Each ray is independent and can interact with objects in the scene via reflection and refraction.
 Objects can have different optical properties: refractive index, absorption coefficient, emission spectrum and quantum yield.

 One of the key features of pvtrace is the ability to simulate re-absorption of photons in luminescent materials.
-Moreover, pvtrace's architecture places emphasis on following individual photons as they interact with multiple luminescent absorbers.
+This requires following thousands of rays to build intensity profiles and spectra of incoming and outgoing photons because these process cannot be approximated in a continuous way.

-However, it may also be useful to researches or designers interesting in ray-optics simulations but will be slower at running these simulations compared to other software packages because pvtrace follows each ray individually.
+pvtrace may also be useful to researches or designers interested in ray-optics simulations but will be slower at running these simulations compared to other software packages because it follows each ray individually.

 ![](docs/example.png)